hickmanw/jupyterhub/docs/source/troubleshooting.md

   /srv/jupyterhub/jupyterhub
 ```

-### How can I view the logs for JupyterHub or the user's Notebook servers when using the DockerSpawner?
+### How can I view the logs for JupyterHub or the user's single-user servers when using the DockerSpawner?

 Use `docker logs <container>` where `<container>` is the container name defined within `docker-compose.yml`.
 For example, to view the logs of the JupyterHub container use:

     docker logs hub

-By default, the user's notebook server is named `jupyter-<username>` where `username` is the user's username within JupyterHub's db.
+By default, the user's single-user server is named `jupyter-<username>` where `username` is the user's username within JupyterHub's db.
 So if you wanted to see the logs for user `foo` you would use:

     docker logs jupyter-foo